mshanGithub/msbotframework/Orchestrator/README.md

 ## Composer Integration

-Orchestrator has been can be used as recognizer in [Bot Framework Composer][19].
+Orchestrator can be used as recognizer in [Bot Framework Composer][19].
 To specify Orchestrator as a dialog recognizer:

 1. Enable Orchestrator feature in Composer's Application Settings
 2. In desired dialog select Orchestrator the recognizer dropdown menu